-When introduced into a joint, this releases growth factors that can help increase cartilage growth.
+In addition, when introduced into a joint, this releases growth factors that can help increase cartilage growth.

-Fortnightly to monthly injections are generally needed, usually for a course of 4-9 sessions.
+In conclusion, fortnightly to monthly injections are generally needed, usually for a course of 4-9 sessions.

-Between 3-8 sessions are needed for permanent pain relief, although in some cases 1-3 sessions may be sufficient.
-An immediate reduction in pain after the first injection is experienced by most patients, lasting anywhere from hours to days.
+In addition, between 3-8 sessions are needed for permanent pain relief, although in some cases 1-3 sessions may be sufficient.
+Additionally, an immediate reduction in pain after the first injection is experienced by most patients, with it lasting anywhere from hours to days.

-Related research papers:
+Furthermore, Related research papers: